 Clicking on this button advances one stack frame toward the oldest calling frame.
-This action is similar to using the up command with no argument.
-See "up" on page 6-150.
+This action is similar to using the up command with no argument or the u keystroke in the Source Panel.
+See "Source Panel Keystrokes" on page 8-70.
+See "up" on page 6-151.